 To ensure a smooth service, there were four primary areas to focus on.
 Cluster management, Polyglot services, RPC transport, Asynchronous messaging.

-A large number of servers had to be managed with efficient work distribution and contingencies to machine failure.
+A large number of servers had to be managed with efficient work distribution and contingencies for machine failure.
 The system had to be fault-tolerant and elastic.
 Multiple services could run on a single host to make the most out of the infrastructure.

 The traditional approach of manually partitioning the service wasn’t scalable and tedious.
-They relied on a cluster scheduler for the efficient distribution of the tasks across the cluster based on the resource availability and other factors.
+They relied on a cluster scheduler for the efficient distribution of the tasks across the cluster based on resource availability and other factors.

-The team used Go to write their low latency and highly concurrent service.
+The team used Go to write their low-latency and highly concurrent service.
 Having a microservice architecture enabled them to leverage other technologies.